 The Company does not currently have a formal induction program for new Directors or a formal professional development program for existing Directors.
 The Board does not consider that a formal induction program is necessary given the current size and complexity of the Company's operations.

-All Directors are generally experienced in exploration and mining company operations, albeit in different aspects (e.g. operations, finance, corporate governance etc).
+All Directors are generally experienced in resource company operations, albeit in different aspects (eg operations, finance, corporate governance etc).

 When the Company's operations grow and evolve, the Board will consider adopting such a program, if then appropriate.